mwongau/classification-mlp/README.md

 ### Test condition
 Only the numerical features of Titanic dataset are used in classification.
-80% of the dataset is used as training data & 20% as test data 10 different partitions of the Titanic data into training & test data are used.
+80% of the dataset is used as training data & 20% as test data.
+Ten different partitions of the Titanic data into training & test data are used.
 A multi-layer perceptron is used to determine the classification accuracy of survival on the test set for each partition.